habib-university/cs343-project/README.md

-# Graph and Machine Learning Project: Node Classification and Link Prediction
+# **CS343 Graph Data Science Project: Node Classification and Link Prediction in Bibliographic Data**

 ## Overview
 This project aims to apply machine learning techniques to a bibliographic dataset using graph-based approaches.
 You will work in groups of up to four members.
 Each group must be divided into two sub-groups: one will be responsible for the **node classification** task, while the other will work on the **link prediction** task.
 The dataset is provided in CSV format, and students will need to clean, preprocess, and construct a graph to train models using **Neo4j** or Python-based machine learning frameworks integrated with Neo4j.
 The **data cleaning, preprocessing, and graph construction** should be common for both sub-groups.